Venue ventilation for COVID-19

 By the time the COVID-19 pandemic is (hopefully) over, everyone will be familiar with attending meetings online.
 Any post-pandemic meeting is, therefore, likely to have an online component, and will use one of the two core hybrid meeting formats.
 Whatever mix of traditional versus hub-and-spoke hybrid is adopted, we can be sure that there will be fewer old normal 100% in-person meetings.

 Like what you read so far?
-Read Parts 2 and 3 of this post, where I conclude my explanation why there will not be a meeting industry new normal.
+Read Parts 2 and 3 of this post, where I continue my explanation of why there will not be a meeting industry new normal.

 A standing invitation for event and hospitality teachers